Hatrask/local-booru/README.md

 *   **Data Management UI:** Easily import and export your entire collection, or perform a factory reset, directly from the Settings page in the web interface.
 *   **Tag-Based Search Syntax:** Find images using a dedicated query language that supports `AND`, `OR`, `NOT`, and `wildcard (*)` logic, along with a special `untagged` keyword.
 *   **Saved & Recent Searches:** Automatically keeps a list of your recent queries.
 You can "pin" your most important searches for permanent access from the search bar.
+*   **Favorite Images:** Quickly add or remove images from your favorites with a single keypress (`F`) in the lightbox viewer.
 *   **Image Gallery with Integrated Editor:** Browse your collection in a masonry-style grid.
 Clicking an image opens a two-state lightbox:
-    *   **View Mode:** Navigate between images, view tags, and use keyboard shortcuts for browsing.
+    *   **View Mode:** Navigate between images, view tags, use keyboard shortcuts for browsing, and favorite images.
     *   **Edit Mode:** Switch to a side-panel view to edit an image's tags directly in the lightbox, with access to a helper panel for finding recent or existing tags.
 *   **Batch Tagging & Deletion:** A dedicated page for performing actions on multiple images at once.
 Selections persist across pages, and you can add, remove, replace, or delete tags in bulk.
 *   **Undo for Batch Operations:** Reverts the last batch *tagging* operation (add, remove, or replace).
 The undo state is saved to disk, so it persists even after an application restart.